shanekeane/wordle-solver/README.md

 # Description
 - The wordle game uses the functions and txt files within the folder wordle.
 The game must be run within a folder containing this folder.
 - A demo notebook is included showing the simple method of playing the game.
-- Other features such as hard mode will be added later.
+- Hard mode may be selected by inputting hard_mode=True.
+It is turned off by default.
 - This will later be used to create a machine learning model which will easily solve wordle puzzles.

 # Packages